panthistle/popmesh/README.md

 ### About

 Mesh generator addon for Blender.
-Tested on Blender 2.93 LTS.
+Tested on Blender 2.93 LTS and 3.3 LTS.

 ### Download and Install